 Cost of accommodation in Barcelona

-As is the case in most cities throughout the world, rental prices will vary according to proximity to the city centre.
-The rental market in Barcelona is the most expensive in Spain and remains highly saturated.
+As is the case in most cities worldwide, rental prices will vary according to proximity to the city centre.
+The rental market in Barcelona is the priciest in Spain and remains highly saturated.
 It is common to find flatshares across the city that are considerably cheaper than renting a single-bedroom apartment.

-Of course, it is more affordable to live outside the city centre in areas such as the Nou Barris district and Horta-Guinardó.
+Of course, living outside the city centre in areas such as the Nou Barris district and Horta-Guinardó is more affordable.
 Utilities in Barcelona are generally reasonably priced.

 Cost of transport in Barcelona